Denis0903/vuejs_sample_app/README.md

 # Environment

-- node modules are downloaded when you run npm install under the root directory
+- node modules are downloaded when you run "npm install" under the root directory

 # Execution method

-- Launch the app with npm start or npm run dev
+- Launch the app with "npm start" or "npm run dev"
 - When you access the right, you will be taken to the application screen (needless to say, Chrome is recommended) http: // localhost: 8080

 # Description of each folder